ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab01.md

 >>> drawRectangle_2()
 ```

+You should see an identical rectangle as the one drawn by `drawRectangle_1()`.

-Here is yet another implementation for the same algorithm used in drawRectangle_2() (You guessed correctly - a single algorithm can be implemented in different ways in code)
+Here is yet another implementation for the same algorithm used in `drawRectangle_2()` (You guessed correctly - a single algorithm can be implemented in different ways in code)

 ```
 def drawRectangle_3():